-The impairment model under IFRS 9 reflects expected credit losses, as opposed to incurred credit losses under IAS 39.
+The impairment model under IFRS 9 reflects expected credit losses.
 Under the impairment approach in IFRS 9, it is no longer necessary for a credit event to have occurred before credit losses are recognised.
 Instead, the Group always accounts for expected credit losses and changes in those expected credit losses.
 The amount of expected credit losses should be updated at each reporting date to reflect changes in credit risk since initial recognition.